sudo-kova/lense/README.md

 ## Key Features
 * The server is local and is not exposed to the internet, Lens relies on Python's HTTP web server
+* Each map is divided into a 15 x 14 grid.
+Lineups are assigned to a "cell" in the grid.